reactioncommerce/reaction/packages/reaction-core/docs/themes.md

 In `client/themes/bootstrap` edit

-	custom.reaction.user-imports.less

- *Note: Comments at the top of the file will let you know if the file is safe to be edited. *
+	custom.reaction.import.less

->Our suggested approach is to create your own theme directory and import.less file:
+Our suggested approach is to create your own theme directory and import.less file:
 >
 >	mkdir -p client/themes/custom
 >	touch client/themes/custom.import.less
 >
 >
->In  `/client/themes/bootstrap/custom.reaction.user-overrides.less` import `client/themes/custom/custom.import.less` by adding:
+>In  `/client/themes/bootstrap/custom.reaction.overrides.import.less` import `client/themes/custom/custom.import.less` by adding:
 >
 >	`@import "../custom/custom.import.less";`
 >
-> in the /client/themes/bootstrap/custom.reaction.user-overrides.less
+> in `/client/themes/bootstrap/custom.reaction.overrides.import.less`

->
-> This will allow you to reset the theme using `rm client/themes/bootstrap/*.less` without risking your own updates.
+This will allow you to reset the theme using `rm client/themes/bootstrap/*.less` without risking your own updates.

 Files are loaded in this order, top to bottom.

 - custom.reaction.less
-	- custom.reaction.user-imports.less **(imported first, user modifiable)**
+	- custom.reaction.import.less **(imported first, user modifiable)**
 		- custom.bootstrap.less
 			- custom.bootstrap.import.less
 				- custom.bootstrap.mixins.import.less
 		- custom.reaction.mixins.import.less
 		- custom.reaction.variables.import.less
-	- custom.reaction.user-overrides.less **(imported last in custom.reaction.less)**
+	- custom.reaction.overrides.import.less **(imported last in custom.reaction.less)**

+ *Note: Comments at the top of the file will let you know if the file is safe to be edited.*

 The `custom.reaction.less` file imports the `custom.bootstrap.less`, which in turn is created automatically from `client/themes/custom.bootstrap.import.less`, so there is an order of precedence, and any change you make in `custom.bootstrap.import.less` will cascade down to `custom.reaction.less`, but changes made in `custom.reaction.overrides.import.less` will override changes made in any other file.